There are close to 10 million dwellings in Australia and at any time there are around a quarter of a million properties for sale.

 Not that I plan to sell the property, but because owner occupiers will buy similar properties pushing up local real estate values.

 This will be particularly important in the future as the percentage of investors in the market is likely to diminish

 - Below intrinsic value – that’s why I’d avoid new and off-the-plan properties which come at a premium price.

 - With a high land to asset ratio – that doesn’t necessarily mean a large block of land, but one where the land component makes up a significant part of the asset value.

 - In an area that has a long history of strong capital growth and that will continue to outperform the averages because of the demographics in the area as mentioned above.

 - With a twist – something unique, or special, different or scarce about the property, and finally;

 - Where they can manufacture capital growth through refurbishment, renovations or redevelopment rather than waiting for the market to do the heavy lifting as we’re heading into a period of lower capital growth.

 O.K. back to my comment that less than 2% of properties on the market are investment grade.

-While there are a lot of properties built specifically built for the investor market – think the many high rise new developments that are littering our cities – most of these are not “investment grade.”
+These properties are built specifically built for the investor market – think the many high rise new developments that are littering our cities – yet most of these are not “investment grade.”